willnalls/cmunol-wiki/README.md

 4. Create your instructor account.
     * Navigate to your website, and log in as admin. (username 'admin', with the password you chose above)
     * From 'My Dashboard', select 'User Management' and 'Register as a new user'.
 Enter your details, and select both the 'admin' and 'TA' groups.
+    * After you have completed this, go back to your dashboard and log out of the admin account.
 5. Add your TA accounts.
-    * Navigate to your website, and log in as admin. (username 'admin', with the password you chose above)
+    * Navigate to your website, and log in using the instructor account you created in step 4.
     * From 'My Dashboard', select 'User Management' and 'Register as a new user'.
 For each TA, enter their details and a temporary password (they can change this later), and select the 'TA' group.
-    * Log out of the 'admin' account.
-When accessing the wiki in the future, use the account you made in step 4.
     * Give these credentials to your TAs so that they can log in and set their own passwords.

 # Usage